onagbonoga/Youtube_to_Blender/README.md

 # Youtube_to_Blender
+## About
+Youtube to blender is a tool I created to simplify adding youtube videos or just audio from youtube videos to blender without visiting any sketchy "youtube to mp3" websites.
-download audio from youtube videos directly into blender's VSE as an audio strip.
-If there are any issues or feature requests use the Issues tab at the tob of this page to let me know!
+I hope you find this add on useful!
+If there are any issues or feature requests use the Issues tab on the github page to let me know! https://github.com/onagbonoga/Youtube_to_Blender/issues

 ## Support
 This addon was developed in blender 3.41